-Ms. Whitman, a highly valued director since 2003, has attained the age of 70 and is therefore ineligible under the company's by-laws to stand for re-election at the 2017 annual meeting.
+Mr. Sanders, a highly valued director since 1997, has attained the age of 70 and is therefore ineligible under the company's by-laws to stand for re-election at the 2018 annual meeting.
+Subject to their re-election by stockholders, Mr. Blinn and Mr. Kirk have been duly elected as new lead director and new GSR chair, respectively, to take effect immediately following the 2018 annual meeting of stockholders.